Sami food: what to eat in Lapland

 There are very few books about Sami cuisine.
 Although there are lots of scandinavian cook books that might include one or two reindeer recipies, you will need to look hard for one that is only about Sami food.

 I bought Hävvi Southern Sámi Cuisine as interpreted by Elaine Asp at the Sami Duodji store in Jokkmokk.
 As far as I know you can not buy this outside of Sweden.
 It is a wonderful book that gives a unique insight into the Sami food culture.
-Unfortunately I won’t be able to make most recipies at home as it is difficult to find key ingredients like reindeer meat and garden angelica
+Unfortunately I won’t be able to make most recipies at home as it is difficult to find key ingredients like reindeer meat, reindeer blood, moose meat and garden angelica

 Another book that I came across was Taste of Sapmi by Victoria Harnesk.
 Like Havi, it is difficult to find outside of Sweden.